 As United adds money and miles options and Eurowings as its transfer partner, you’ll want to earn as many miles as you can to enjoy lots of award redemptions.
 Signing up for United credit cards and co-branded cards is your best bet to rack in a lot of MileagePlus miles and here are some cards that you might consider:

 United Club(SM) Infinite Card

-The United Club (SM) Infinite Card comes with a 75,000 welcome bonus after spending $3,000 on purchases in the first 3 months of getting the card.
+The United Club (SM) Infinite Card comes with an 120,000 welcome bonus after spending $6,000 on purchases in the first 3 months of getting the card.

 United Quest Credit Card

-The United Quest Credit Card is a great mid-tier card that comes with 80,000 welcome bonus miles after spending $5000 within 3 months of account opening, and 20,000 bonus miles if you get to spend $10,000 within 6 months of getting the card.
-The card has a total of 100,000 bonus miles if you meet all the spending requirements.
+The United Quest Credit Card is a great mid-tier card that comes with 70,000 welcome bonus miles after spending $4000 within 3 months of account opening.

 Here are the cards’ earning rates:

-- 2x miles at restaurants, select streaming services, and all travel purchases
+- Earn 2x miles on dining, select streaming services, and all travel purchases

 On top of that, cardholders will also get a $125 credit for United purchases and two 5,000-mile award flight credits every year.
 The card has an annual fee of $250.

 The United Explorer Card has a welcome offer of up to 70,000 bonus miles: 60,000 bonus miles after you spend $3,000 on purchases in the first 3 months your account is open.
 Plus, earn an additional 10,000 miles after you spend $6,000 total on purchases in the first 6 months your account is open.